julio-cavallari/react-hook-use-permissions/README.md

   return (
     <Permission
-      permissionsArray={permissions}
-      permissionsToVerify="store|editar"
-      verifyMethod="hasAll"
+      permissions={permissions}
+      doesNotHaveAny="store|edit"
       /**
-       * You can also pass permissions on an array like this ['store', 'edit'] to permissionsToVerify prop **/
+       * You can also pass permissions on an array like this ['store', 'edit'] to doesNotHaveAny prop **/

+      /**
+       * You can also pass any method described above to verify permissions **/
     >
       {/**Put here the content you want**/}